towhans/ruby-mcp-client/README.md

   { name: 'tool2', parameters: { key2: 'value2' } }
 ])

-# Stream results (for supported transports like SSE)
+# Stream results (supported by the SSE transport)
+# Returns an Enumerator that yields results as they become available
 client.call_tool_streaming('streaming_tool', { param: 'value' }).each do |chunk|
   # Process each chunk as it arrives
   puts chunk